dharmab/8492sqdn.net/content/guides/dcs/performance/index.md

 You should lock your headset to the _lowest_ refresh rate that you can use comfortably.
 This helps reduce the visual impact of stuttering.
 I personally find a refresh rate of 72Hz to work best for me, but if you are impacted by VR sickness or motion sickness, you may need a higher setting such as 90Hz.

-## DLSS/FSR

-DLSS as implemented in DCS doesn’t work great in VR headsets, causing noticeable ghosting.
-[It is possible to override the DLSS implementation to one that doesn't cause ghosting using an unofficial tweak.](https://forum.dcs.world/topic/356743-update-the-dlss-preset-used-by-dcs-to-remove-ghosting/)

-FSR also causes visual artifacts, such as ghosting/blurring on moving options and when switching MFD pages.
-Your mileage may vary based on your headset and vision.

 ## XRNeckSafer

 If you find it uncomfortable or painful to twist your torso and neck to look behind you/over your wing, you can use [XRNeckSafer](https://gitlab.com/NobiWan/xrnecksafer) to provide an assist.